-- Ascended Extra: The Roman centurion played by Ernest Borgnine, whose servant Jesus heals, also appears at the Crufixion.
+- The Roman centurion played by Ernest Borgnine, whose servant Jesus heals, also appears at the crucifixion.

 - Badass Beard: Quite a few, though special mention has to go to John the Baptist's.

-- Beauty Equals Goodness: The actress playing the Blessed Virgin Mary does not appear to age until after the Crucifixtion.
+- Beauty Equals Goodness: Mary (Olivia Hussey) does not appear to age until during Jesus' crucifixion.

 - Blind Seer: Herod the Great has one in his palace.